Sapphired89/SchoologyTheme/README.md

 # Bored?

-- Change values to your hearts content, or learn [CSS](https://web.dev/learn/css)
+- Edit the theme to your hearts content, or learn [CSS](https://web.dev/learn/css) and make one yourself